mssn/scgfailure/README.txt

 ###############################################################################
-#   Datasets and source codes for HotMobile'24 (Demystifying Secondary Radio Access Failures in 5G)
+#   Datasets and source codes for TMC (Handling Failures in Secondary Radio Access Failure Handling in Operational 5G Networks)
 #
 ###############################################################################

-This README is used to introduce our datasets and source codes used by our HotMobile'24 work:
-“Demystifying Secondary Radio Access Failures in 5G”.
+This README is used to introduce our datasets and source codes used by our TMC (IEEE Transactions on Mobile Computing) work: “Handling Failures in Secondary Radio Access Failure Handling in Operational 5G Networks”.

-If you use our datasets and/or codes in your publication, please cite our HotMobile'24 paper,
+If you use our datasets and/or codes in your publication, please cite our TMC paper,
-@inproceedings{liu2024demystifying,
+@inproceedings{liu2025handling,
-  title={Demystifying Secondary Radio Access Failures in 5G}, author={Liu, Yanbing and Guo, Junpeng, and Peng, Chunyi}, booktitle={HotMobile'24}, year={2024}
+  title={Handling Failures in Secondary Radio Access Failure Handling in Operational 5G Networks}, author={Liu, Yanbing, and Peng, Chunyi}, booktitle={IEEE Transactions on Mobile Computing}, year={2025}
 }

 1) Dataset overview

-We have conducted this study of secondary radio access failures on two datasets D1 and D2:
+We have conducted this study of secondary radio access failures on three datasets D1, D2 and D3:

 (D1) is a public dataset from our prior 5G measurement work in INFOCOM'23 (A Close Look at 5G in the Wild: Unrealized Potentials and Implications).
 It was collected from April 2021 to January 2022 with 13 regions R1-R13 in two cities, Indianapolis and Chicago with three top-tier US carriers: AT&T, Verizon and T-Mobile.

-(D2) is a recently collected dataset from September 2023 to October 2023, focusing on problematic failure handling.

-In D1 and D2, we mainly run two types of experiments: (1) Heavy traffic: Repeatedly download bulky files (500MB each) from Google Cloud to measure downlink data speed.
+In D1, we run two types of experiments: (1) Heavy traffic: Repeatedly download bulky files (500MB each) from Google Cloud to measure downlink data speed.
 (2) Light traffic: Ping Google every second to make radio connection active throughout the experiment.

+In D1, we run bulky file downloading, which repeatedly download bulky files (500MB each) from Google Cloud, to measure downlink data speed.

+(D2) is collected from September 2023 to October 2023 in West Lafayette, focusing on problematic failure handling.
+It also covers three top-tier US carriers: AT&T, Verizon and T-Mobile.
+In D2, we focus on heavy traffic experiment with repeated bulky file downloading.

+(D3) is collected from December 2023 to June 2024 on T-Mobile's 5G network in West Lafayette, which also focuses on problematic failure handling.
+In D3, we run two types of applications, file downloading and file uploading.

-Both heavy and light traffic experiments are performed via MI-LAB testbed (http://milab.cs.purdue.edu/).
-We conducted both heavy traffic and light traffic experiments in D1 while focusing on heavy traffic experiments in D2.
+All experiments in D1, D2 and D3 are performed via MI-LAB testbed (http://milab.cs.purdue.edu/).

 2) Structure of files